clebersonp/node-web-app-mongodb/docker-commands.md

 # Run the app with docker manually
+Clone the project on your machine and follow the steps.

 ## Create a docker network for the following services
     docker network create mongodb-network